nrootconauto/binaryVector/readme.md

 ## Addressing the bits

-The binary vector `binaryVector::binaryVector <internalType, addressor>`works by storing an internal resizeable vector that internally uses  `internalType` to store the bits.
+The binary vector `binaryVector::binaryVector <internalType>`works by storing an internal resizeable vector that internally uses  `internalType` to store the bits.
 The real magic is the addressors that can be used to address the bits.
 So the addressors are

 ## QuickStart